Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 GrafikSamouk.cz/Shutterstock

-February to March is the worst time to visit Tonga as the rainiest part of the wet season with the most rainy days of the entire year.
+The worst time to visit Tonga is from February to March, as it’s the rainiest part of the wet season with the most rainy days of the entire year.

 While these months are part of the least busy time to visit Tonga, that’s generally where the benefits end.
 You’ll find fewer tourists on the islands during this time, but there’s a good reason for that.